dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/environment.md

 for our data storage and analysis, [Slack](https://slack.com) for fellowship-wide communication, and [Trello](https://trello.com) for project management.
 We also store team-wide and fellowship-wide documents on **Google Drive**, and we schedule meetings on **Google Calendar**.
-You will receive a email address from the host to use for the duration of the fellowship.
+You will receive an email address from the host institution to use for the duration of the fellowship.
 You are expected to use this for all fellowship-related communication.

 !!! warning "Call to action!"